nidhaloff/igel/docs/README.rst

     $ docker build -t igel .

-And then running it and attaching your current directory (does not need to be the igel directory) as /data (the workdir) inside of the container:
+And then running it and attaching your current directory (does not need to be the igel directory) as /data (the workdir) inside the container:

 .. code-block:: console